-Alternative To Dryer Sheets That Can Kill Them In Closet
+Alternative That Can Kill Bed Bugs In Closet

 Here are some alternative solutions that could work better than dryer sheets and you can easily try at home:

 One of the most popular home remedies is lavender oil.
-This natural oil has a strong scent that deters them and can even kill them on contact.
+This natural oil has a strong scent that deters them and can even kill bed bugs on contact.

 You will need to follow these steps, add some lavender oil to the water in a spray bottle.
 Then, mist your bedding and furniture with the solution.